7 Acres /great Exposure/ Commercial Sub-Dividable in four Lots

-A very high exposure building site with seven-plus acres of a vacant holding site located in the most vibrant area of Fort St. John.
+A high exposure building site with seven-plus acres of a vacant holding site located in the most vibrant area of Fort St. John.

 Frontage on the east side on the paved Northern Lights Drive (East By Pass Road)

 The Property has access on the south side to 91 Avenue.

 It is readily visible and has frontage on the east and north sides of Northern Lights Drive.

 zoned C4- Highway Commercial